Antogonza14/README_FRONT/README.md

 Developed and managed SQL databases for in-depth analysis of financial operations, optimizing queries to improve data extraction efficiency.

 ---
+Leveraging data to shape not just our entertainment choices, but to envision and build the future we aspire to live in. 🌟🌏

 Feel free to connect if you’re interested in discussing data science, visualization, or if you’d like to collaborate on projects!